ChanthMiao/ghc-wiki-mirror/Core-interface-section.md

 I think we should keep this in mind as a goal, and do it if it seems relatively easy.

 (Zubin:) This would be very useful for ghcide, since we could skip typechecking/desugaring for files for which we have the iface but need bytecode.

+(Christiaan Baaij:) This would be useful for/usable by Clash.
+Clash actually runs GHCs optimizer when it has access to the code using a curated set of optimizations that it [likes](https://github.com/clash-lang/clash-compiler/blob/ab6dd31dc61fc96bb058e57dc117db6f5626d3a9/clash-ghc/src-ghc/Clash/GHC/LoadModules.hs#L935-L952) and [dislikes](https://github.com/clash-lang/clash-compiler/blob/ab6dd31dc61fc96bb058e57dc117db6f5626d3a9/clash-ghc/src-ghc/Clash/GHC/LoadModules.hs#L865-L893).
+It would be ideal, though not required, if Clash could run the same optimizations regardless of whether it had access to the source or not.

 # GHC API changes